teldabank/react-challenge/README.md

 ## Requirements

 1. **Landing Page:**
+   - Implement a search bar to filter movies by name and category.
    - Display a list of movies.
    - Each movie item should include:
      - Poster image